 In certain instances, an amended return showing a reduction of tax may be treated by DOR as an abatement application.
 Under such circumstances, by filing an amended return, you are giving your consent for the Commissioner of Revenue to act upon the abatement application after six months from the date of filing.
 See TIR 16-11.
-You may withdraw such consent at any time by contacting the DOR in writing.
-If consent is withdrawn, any requested reduction in tax will be deemed denied either at the expiration of six months from the date of filing or the date consent is withdrawn, whichever is later.
+You may withdraw such consent at any time by con-